anjum157/anjum.github.io/README.md

 ## Updates

+- Commit 1 (Feb 25/23)
-- Item 1: Created the website for testing and built the initial structure in index.html as well as setting up the git repo (Feb 25/23)
+	 * Built the initial structure in index.html (tested)
+	 * Set up the git and development enviroment for efficiency (tested)
+	 * Created the blog post and contact info with basic security (need to test encryption)